-(d) A public water supplier that obtains a permit or permit modification for filtration treatment for a surface water or GUDI source after (Editor's Note: The blank refers to the effective date of adoption of this rulemaking.) shall submit documentation with the permit application relative to operational parameters which will be used to maintain Giardia lamblia inactivation throughout the expected range of operating conditions.
+(d) A public water supplier that obtains a permit or permit modification for filtration treatment for a surface water or GUDI source after (Editor's Note: The blank refers to the effective date of adoption of this proposed FINAL-FORM rulemaking.), shall submit documentation with the permit application relative to operational parameters which will be used to maintain Giardia lamblia inactivation throughout the expected range of operating conditions.

-(e) A public water supplier using surface water or GUDI sources shall consult with the Department before making a significant change to its disinfection practice or operating treatment processes in such a manner that may result in an inactivation level that is lower than the level needed to meet the Giardia lamblia inactivation requirements specified in § 109.202(c)(1)(ii).
+(e) A public water supplier using surface water or GUDI sources shall consult with the Department before making a significant change to its disinfection practice or operating treatment processes in a manner that may result in an inactivation level that is lower than the level needed to meet the Giardia lamblia inactivation requirements specified in § 109.202(c)(1)(ii) (relating to State MCLs, MRDLs and treatment technique requirements).
 As part of the consultation, the water supplier shall submit the following information to the Department:

 (1) A completed disinfection profile and disinfection benchmark for Giardia lamblia and viruses.

 (2) A description of the proposed change.